Trollhunters: Rise of the Titans: Plot

-The heroes split up: Claire, Blinky, Douxie's familiar Archie, and Archie's father Charlemagne head to the Hong Kong Trollmarket in Hong Kong to acquire the Krohnisfere from the TrollDragon Zong-Shi; Krel leads Stuart, Steve, and Eli to retrieve Excalibur, while the rest split into two teams in an attempt to stop the titans of Skreal and a brainwashed Nari.
-Nomura's team goes to tropical Brazil while Strickler's team heads to icy Greenland.
-But it ends with Strickler and his fellow changeling Nomura killed in battle while Claire's team manages to acquire the Krohnisfere, but are forced to leave Archie and his father behind when Belloc's titan destroys the bridge while defeating Varvatos Vex in a gigantic robotic suit of the fictional Gun Robot.
-The heroes reunite and Douxie restores Nari's freewill.
+The heroes split up: Claire, Blinky, Douxie's familiar Archie, and Archie's father Charlemagne head to the Trollmarket in Hong Kong to acquire the Krohnisfere from the TrollDragon Zong-Shi.
+Krel Taron leads Stuart, Steve, and Eli to retrieve Excalibur, while the rest split into two teams in an attempt to stop the titans of Skreal and a brainwashed Nari.
+Nomura's team goes to Brazil while Strickler's team heads to Greenland.
+Strickler and his fellow changeling Nomura are killed in battle; Claire's team manages to acquire the Krohnisfere, but are forced to leave Archie and his father behind when Belloc's titan destroys the bridge.
+The heroes reunite and Douxie restores Nari's free will.
 When asked of the Krohnisfere, Nari tells Jim that "Time unfolds differently, like a flower.
 Only the Trollhunter will know" before using her Titan to battle and kill Skrael in his Titan, killing herself as well.

 As Belloc's titan continues its advance, Douxie realizes the Titans are meant to join with a Heartstone and that the union of Trollmarket's Heartstone and Bellroc's Titan will cause the world to be reborn in fire.
 The group arrive ahead of Belloc while Jim realizes that the ninth configuration is meant to represent him and his friends, enabling Jim to finally pull Excalibur out of the stone.
-The heroes come face to face with Bellroc, who proves to be too powerful for them to handle.
+The heroes confront Bellroc, who proves to be too powerful for them to handle.
 As Jim is left alone to face Bellroc, he comes to accept that the amulet never made him a hero and he already was one.
-Jim's newly improved amulet (created with Akiridion technology, from the original blueprints from which Merlin had used when he first built the amulet and the hilt stone from Excalibur) begins to respond to Jim and flies towards him, giving him a magic/Akiridion armor which can empower Excalibur with greater power.
+Jim's newly improved amulet flies towards him, giving him a magic/Akiridion armor which can empower Excalibur with greater power.
 Toby, after remembering the anti-magic radiation generator from their first encounter with the Arcane Order, uses it on Bellroc, giving Jim the opportunity to strike Bellroc with Excalibur.
-Jim finds a fatally hurt Toby, who has been crushed by debris and thanks his friends in his final moments with remaining eight heroes left to mourn him.
+Jim finds a fatally injured Toby, who has been crushed by debris and thanks his friends in his final moments with remaining eight heroes left to mourn him.

-Remembering Nari's words and realizing that the Krohnisfere is meant for him to travel back in time and prevent any tragic events that happened to him and his dearest of friends, Jim decides to use to return to when he first became the Trollhunter.
-He gives an emotional farewell and his consciousness and memories travels back to the morning where he found the mystical amulet, making his first change to the timeline by having Toby find Merlin's amulet under the canals.
+Remembering Nari's words and realizing that the Krohnisfere is meant for him to travel back in time and prevent any tragic events that happened to him and his friends, Jim decides to use to return to when he first became the Trollhunter.
+He gives an emotional farewell and his consciousness and memories travels back to the morning where he found the mystical amulet, (Note: As depicted in the Trollhunters episode Becoming: Part 1 (2016)) making his first change to the timeline by having Toby find Merlin's amulet under the canals.